sahilrajput03/sahilrajput03/thoughts-principles.md

 Jugglers and singers require applause.
 You are a lannister.
 Do you think I demanded a garland of rose everytim I suffered a wound on a battlefield? ~ Tywin Lanister

 Expectations are the source of all suffering. ~ Buddha

+Give a man a fish and you feed him for a day, teach a man to fish and you feed him for a lifetime.